Glossary

 -

 Organisations or people that a charitable institution has authorised to fundraise on its behalf.
-They may be volunteers, professional fundraisers or commercial partners.
+They may be on-behalf-of volunteers, professional fundraisers, fundraising partners, commercial participators or corporate partners.

 U